eilvelia/tdl/README.md

 Instead of building TDLib from source, you can possibly install pre-built TDLib libraries distributed through the `prebuilt-tdlib` npm package.
 An example of using libraries from `prebuilt-tdlib` is present in the section below.
-The supported systems are x86_64 GNU/Linux, x86_64 & arm64 macOS, and x86_64 Windows.
-To install `prebuilt-tdlib` for a specific TDLib version, for example v1.8.30, run `npm install prebuilt-tdlib@td-1.8.30`.
+The supported systems are x86_64 & arm64 GNU/Linux, x86_64 & arm64 macOS, and x86_64s Windows.
+To install `prebuilt-tdlib` for a specific TDLib version instead of latest, for example v1.8.30, run `npm i prebuilt-tdlib@td-1.8.30`.
 The available versions of `prebuilt-tdlib` can be found by running `npm info prebuilt-tdlib dist-tags`.
 See the README of [prebuilt-tdlib][] for additional information.

 [prebuilt-tdlib]: packages/prebuilt-tdlib/README.md